datacamp-content-public/courses-m23-summer-prep-programming/chapter7.md

 Imagine yourself working for a company, hired to analyze the user growth rate of the company.
 For an analysis, you are required to visualize the data and show whether the growth is linear, exponential, etc.

+If you have problems with importing the library, try no-cache version by changing url from https://**campus**.datacamp.com/... to https://**campus-no-cache**.datacamp.com/...

 `@instructions`
 Here is the sample data: